PraveRadhkri/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portfolio
-Portfolio of data analysis projects showcasing Python, Power BI, and Excel skills
+Welcome to my portfolio of data analysis projects!
+I specialize in Python, Excel, Power BI, and SQL to derive insights and create impactful visualizations.